xiaoxianyu-office/mm/Mobs/ImmunityTables.md

 Immunity Tables allow a mob to track each player's damage and assigns NoDamageTicks individually, so that the mob can only take damage every half second PER PLAYER instead of TOTAL.
-Essentially, they allow for multiple players to hit a mob and still have all their damage count.
+Essentially, they allow for multiple players to hit a mob and still have all their damage register.

 **Enabling Immunity Tables**